nicosmash/CERI_2021_2022/Virtual_labs.md

 ## 📢 Virtual Lab : Prerequisites

 * **Download the latest version of VirtualBox: https://www.virtualbox.org/wiki/Downloads**

-If you want you can use other virtualization tools like VMware Fusion, VMware Player, VMware Workstation, etc. but without assurance that everything works.
+    * If you want you can use other virtualization tools like VMware Fusion, VMware Player, VMware Workstation, etc. but without assurance that everything works.
 Many tests were carried out on VirtualBox.

 * **Download the latest version of Kali: https://www.kali.org/get-kali/#kali-virtual-machines**

-username: kali
+    * username: kali

-password: kali
+    * password: kali

-All VM labs and Kali machines must be in "Bridge" mode.
+    * I recommand you a "Nat Network" for all VM labs and Kali machines.
+    * To change QWERTY in AZERTY you can use "setxkbmap fr" (volatile config) or "sudo dpkg-reconfigure keyboard-configuration" (non-volatile config).

 ## 📢 Virtual Lab : Labs
 * **Easy** :